kate-j-hall/subscription-retailer-performance-dashboard/README.md

 ## ⚙️ How to Use
 1. Open the **[Live Dashboard Link](https://lookerstudio.google.com/u/0/reporting/cca42c48-08f9-445d-9845-e0749980ff69/page/d7MRF)**.
-2. Review KPIs in the **[highlighted section]** for quick business insights.
+2. Review KPIs in the Performance Overview for quick business insights.
-3. Review trends across weekly performance or monthly customer retention or behaviour in the tabs
+3. Review trends across weekly performance in the Performance Overview or monthly customer retention or behaviour in the Retention Overview or Customer Journey Overview tabs

 ---